4 Day Itinerary

 Breakfast will be served early in the morning (depending on the time of the groups flight departures).
 We'll begin our trip in our motorized canoe for about an hour and a half, during the relaxing trip you can say goodbye to the beauty of the Amazon rainforest.
 We'll then be met at the shores of the river, and travel overland for about an hour and a half back to Coca where you'll be dropped off at the airport or bus terminal for your return to Quito or your next destination.

-Single travelers can join an existing group without additional cost; 70% supplement applies if no other guests are booked on the same dates.
+70% single supplement applies if no other guests are booked on the same dates.
+Single travelers can join an existing group without the additional cost.